chammett7/GenomicSeqRetrieval/README.md

 * Regular expression was used to preform this level.

 ## Author and Acknowledgment
-The program was written by myself, Cecil Hammett (chammett7) for a major assignment in my Programming Principles unit at Queensland University of Technology.
+The program was written for my Programming Principles unit at Queensland University of Technology.
 The unit took place in semester 2, 2019.
-Thank you cab201 teaching team for providing me with this assignment.
+Thank you teaching team for providing me with this assignment.
 Genomic Sequence Retrival was challenging but rewarding in the end.